11 Real Estate Investing Metrics that Investors Need to Know

 Since cap rates are based on the projected estimates of the future income, they are subject to high variance.
 It then becomes important to understand what constitutes a good cap rate for an investment property.

-The net operating income (NOI) take the GOI and accounts for the operating expenses.
+The net operating income (NOI) takes the gross operating income (GOI) and then also accounts for the operating expenses.
 This number then gives you the basis for estimated profit.

 When this metric is used in other industries, it is referred to as “EBIT”, which stands for “earnings before interest and taxes”.